aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 1. Exit the monitoring program.
 You may leave the microcontroller attached if you like.
 {{% /expand%}}

+{{% notice warning %}}
+If after connecting the microcontroller, the controller board, *and* the LED, you get errors about *insufficient* power or the red LED doesn't not stay lit, your laptop or USB adapter may not be able to provide sufficient power.
+In that case, remove the microcontroller and connect a 9 volt battery to the controller board.
+It is connector under the microcontroller and *not* the one on the back next to LED Ring connector.
+{{% /notice %}}

 ## Checkpoints

 Please ensure the following checkpoints are validated before moving on to the next module.

 1. The LED Ring and the microcontroller are connected to the Controller Board.
-1. The microcontroller has power when connected to your laptop.
+1. The microcontroller has power when connected to your laptop and that the onboard LED is lit and there are not messages indicating insufficient power.
-1. You can see text via the serial monitoring tool.
+1. You can see text via the serial monitoring tool when you press the reboot button.
+1. You have exiting PuTTY or `screen` (`CTRL-a d`, the `y`).

 ## Outcomes